mkevinstever/openconnect-android/docs-download/HTD.md

 5.Click download.
 ![step4](./step-4.png)

-6.You will see downloaded file.
+6.You will see downloaded file later.
 ![step5](./step-5.png)